 - The Title section at the start of a filter is just a name you want to give the filter so you remember what it does.
 It isn’t the actual words the filter uses.

-- You can add the filtered words and phrases in the Keywords section at the bottom.
+- You can add the filtered words, phrases or emoji in the Keywords section at the bottom.
 They aren’t case sensitive.

-- The filter will look for these keywords in entire posts, including the actual content, hashtags, account addresses or web addresses mentioned in posts.
+- The filter will look for these keywords in entire posts, including the actual content, hashtags, account addresses, alt text descriptions or web addresses mentioned in posts.

 - Filters work retrospectively, so posts made before the filter was created will also be filtered.

 - You can add more words and phrases to the same filter by clicking the + Add keyword link at the bottom of the page.
 The filter will be triggered if any of the words or phrases are present.

 - You don’t need to include # on filtered hashtags, these will automatically be blocked if they contain a filter’s keyword.

 - You can make filters temporary by setting the Expire after section.
 By default this is set to “never” which means the filter is permanent.

 - The Filter contexts section lets you apply the filter to specific parts of Mastodon.
 If you want it applied everywhere, tick all the boxes.